Synonyms: Arisaema wallichianum, Arisaema plukenetii

 Local Name: Bashar (बशार)

 Bashar grows from a tuber that is renewed seasonally.
-It produces single digitately compound leaf with 3 leaflets and spathe, which is dark purple or green, with white or purple stripes and is longitudinally ribbed inside.
-Often netted with pale veins towards the apex with an obong – ovate blade narrowed to a tail- like tip.
-This gives bashar a unique attractive appearance.
-That’s the reason provably that like Chichyda (Arisaema jacquemontii ) Bashar is also grown as a ornamental plant in garden.
+It produces single digitately compound leaf with 3 leaflets and spathe.
+Spathe is dark purple or green in color with white or purple stripes which are longitudinally ribbed inside.
+It is often netted with pale veins towards the apex with an oblong – ovate blade narrowed to a tail- like tip.
+This gives bashar a unique attractive appearance and that’s the reason provably that like Chichyda (Arisaema jacquemontii) bashar is also grown as a ornamental plant in garden.

-Like other species of genus Arisaema bashar is also paradioecious and change its sex from year to year, Changes in gender of plant expression is directly depends on nutrition and is also influenced by the environment in which the plant is growing.
-Small plant produces only staminate flowers, whilst larger plants produce either staminate and pistillate flowers simultaneously or pistillate flowers only.
+Like other species of genus Arisaema (A. jacquemontii, A. tortuosum ) bashar is also predacious and change its sex from year to year, Changes in gender of expression is directly depends on nutrition and is also influenced by the environment in which the plant is growing.
+Small plant produces only staminate flowers, while larger produces either staminate and pistillate flowers simultaneously or pistillate flowers only.

 Local people harvest this plant from wild habitat as a source of food and medicine.
 Acc. to them bashar should be eaten once in a year to maintain good health.